 There are different patterns for requesting permissions from users.
 In order of priority, they are:

-Ask in context when the permission is obviously necessary for a specific functionality, but isn't necessary for the app to run at all.
+Ask in context when the permission is obviously necessary for a specific functionality but isn't necessary for the app as a whole to run.

-Educate in context when the reason for requesting the permission isn't obvious, and the permission isn't necessary for the app to run at all.
+Educate in context when the reason for requesting the permission isn't obvious and the permission isn't necessary for the app as a whole to run.

 Ask in context

-Your app should request permissions when it’s clear why they are needed in order to perform a given operation.
+Request permissions when it is clear to the user why the permission is needed to perform a given operation.
 Users are more likely to grant a permission when they understand its connection to the feature they want to use.

-For example, an app may require a user’s location in order to show nearby places of interest.
-When the user taps to search for nearby places, the app can immediately request the location permission, because there is a clear relationship between searching for nearby places and the need for the location permission.
+For example, an app might require the user’s location to show nearby places of interest.
+When the user taps to search for nearby places, the app can immediately request the location permission because there is a clear relationship between searching for nearby places and the need for the location permission.
 The obviousness of this relationship makes it unnecessary for the app to display additional education screens.

 Educate in context

-Figure 5 shows an example of in-context education.
-The app doesn't require permissions in order to start the timer, but an inline educational cue shows that part of the activity (location detection) is locked.
-When the user taps the cue, a permission-request screen appears, allowing the user to unlock location- detection.
+Figure 6 shows an example of in-context education.
+The app doesn't require permissions to start the timer, but an inline educational cue shows that part of the activity—location detection—is locked.
+When the user taps the cue, a permission-request screen appears, letting the user unlock location detection.

 Use the